Start date: September 2023

 The UCL School of Management is located at Level 38 and Level 50, One Canada Square, Canary Wharf, London’s global business district.
 The above photo is one of the many exciting views from this prestigious location.
 The quality of our lecture theatres at Canary Wharf are outstanding and have been described by guests as some of the best in the UK.
 Canary Wharf is a dynamic modern district of London, with superb train connections to other parts of London.
 The district is particularly known for financial services, and the Level 39 incubator, specialising in cyber security, fintech and retail tech, has 1,250 occupants spread across adjacent floors of the building.
 MSc Entrepreneurship students can connect and collaborate with some of the businesses.

-Many networking and collaboration events, and some teaching may also take place in Bloomsbury, or at UCL Innovation & Enterprise facilities at BASE KX, and IDEALondon in Shoreditch.
+Many networking and collaboration events take place in Bloomsbury, or at UCL Innovation & Enterprise facilities at BASE KX, and IDEALondon in Shoreditch.

 London was recently identified as the no.1 city in the world in which to study by QS Top Universities on criteria such as student mix, quality of living, opportunities, and affordability.